Regex

 • ignoreCase – (optional) set to true in order to ignore case when matching.
 Note that this can be set inside the regular expression with (?i).

-• multiLine – (optional) set to true in order to activate multiline mode (meaning that ^ and $ match the beginning and end of a line instead of just the beginning and end of the text.
+• multiLine – (optional) set to true in order to activate multiline mode (meaning that ^ and $ match the beginning and end of a line instead of just the beginning and end of the text).
 Note that this can be set inside a regular expression with (?m).
+The default is false for non-posix regular expressions; and true for posix regular expressions.

 • dotAll – (optional) set to true in order to allow . to match a newline.
 Note that this can be set inside the regular expression with (?s).

 • nonGreedy – (optional) set to true in order to prefer shorter matches for repetitions; for example, normally x* will match as many x characters as possible and x*? will match as few as possible.
 This flag swaps the two, so that x* will match as few as possible and x*? will match as many as possible.
-Note that this flag can be set inside the regular expression with (?U).
+Note that this flag has no effect when posix=true.
+For non-posix regular expressions, it can alternatively be activated within a regular expression with (?U).

 Throws: